Tracking order refunds with Littledata

 * Facebook does not have a predefined event for refunds

-If your store supports presentment money, then the refunds will also support this.
+If your store supports multi-currency, then the refunds will be send in the currency presented to the customers.

-What this means is that when you refund an order, the refund event sent by Littledata will have its values updated to match the presentment amount.
+What this means is that when you refund an order, the refund event sent by Littledata will have its values updated to match the store currency AND the presentment amount.

 Above you can see how the Shopify shows the order before it is refunded, and below the order refunded, with the presentment money value.